-The Supervising Consultant's Environmental Compliance Monitoring Officer will report to his/her Project Manager on a daily basis, using conventional report forms whose coverage will be extended to include key environmental matters, (see Appendix 4 for A Safeguards Quarterly Report Template which can be utilized).
-The Project Manager will decide on the appropriate course of action to be taken in cases where unsatisfactory reports are received from the Environmental Compliance Monitoring Officer regarding environmental matters.
+The Site Clerk will report to the Project Engineer on a daily basis, using conventional report forms whose coverage will be extended to include key environmental matters, (see Appendix VII for A Safeguards Quarterly Report Template which can be utilized).
+The Project Engineer will decide on the appropriate course of action to be taken in cases where unsatisfactory reports are received from the Site Clerk and Environmental Compliance Monitoring Officer regarding environmental matters.
 In the case of relatively minor matters, verbal interaction with the Contractor on the need for remedial action may suffice.
-In all serious cases the Project Manager has the responsibility to order a stop to any aspect of the works in the event where serious environmental damage or public nuisance/safety hazard is either imminent or has already been caused.
+In all serious cases the Project Engineer has the responsibility to order a stop to any aspect of the works in the event where serious environmental damage or public nuisance/safety hazard is either imminent or has already been caused.

 Bi- Weekly reports prepared by the Project Manager will summarize the results of the daily site monitoring, remedial actions which have been initiated, and whether or not the resultant action is having the desired result.
 The reports will also identify any unforeseen environmental problems and will recommend suitable additional actions.
+Additionally, the Safeguards Officer will hold informal discussions with the users of the complex to ascertain any negative impacts that the works may be having on their operations.

-8.2 Monitoring by ORTCP and Line Agencies
+9.2 Monitoring by ORTCP and Line Agencies